V-Adebayo/routing-lab/project/routing.md

 ![ipconfig](screenshots/ipconfig.png)

-### Explanation
+### What I observed

-The `ipconfig` command displays the current network configuration of the computer.
+The command displayed the IP configuration of my computer.

-From the output:

-- IPv4 Address: **172.20.10.2**
+- IPv4 Address: 172.20.10.2
-- Subnet Mask: **255.255.255.240**
+- Subnet Mask: 255.255.255.240
-- Default Gateway: **172.20.10.1**
+- Default Gateway: 172.20.10.1

-This confirms that the computer has a valid IP address and is connected to the network through its default gateway.
+This shows that my PC has a valid IP address and is connected to the network through the default gateway.

 ---

-## Step 2: Resolve the Domain Name
+## 2. Resolve the Domain Name

 ### Command